-- 1. Use ⇔⇒ keys to move to the Alarms Menu. - 2.
-Press the

-key until Relay Alarm 1 appears. - Press

-key to access Measure selections.
-Press ENTER and use the

-key to select Mass.
+- 1. Use $\Leftrightarrow \Rightarrow$ keys to move to the Alarms Menu. - 2.
+Press the \mathcal{I} key until Relay Alarm 1 appears. - 3.
+Press \Rightarrow key to access Measure selections.
+Press ENTER and use the \clubsuit key to select Mass.
 Press ENTER. - 4.
-Press ⇒ key to select the alarm Mode.
-Press ENTER and use ↓ key to select HIGH Alarm.
+Press \Rightarrow key to select the alarm Mode.
+Press ENTER and use \clubsuit key to select HIGH Alarm.
+Press ENTER. - Press ⇒ key to select the value that must be exceeded before the alarm activates.
+Press ENTER and use û ↓ ⇔ keys to set 100 or 100.0.
 Press ENTER. - 6.
 Press the EXIT key to save your changes.
 (Alarm changes are always permanently saved.)
 (Up to three relay alarm outputs are available depending on meter configuration.)